panva/node-oidc-provider/docs/configuration.md

 ## Extending Authorization with Custom Parameters
 You can extend the whitelisted parameters of authorization/authentication endpoint beyond the defaults.
-These will be available in ctx.oidc.params as well as passed via the `_grant` cookie to the interaction.
+These will be available in ctx.oidc.params as well as passed to the interaction session object for you to read.
 ```js
 const oidc = new Provider('http://localhost:3000', {
   extraParams: ['utm_campaign', 'utm_medium', 'utm_source', 'utm_term'],